-Dental Implants in Harris County
+Dental Implants - Harris County, GA

 Dental implants have transformed the way we replace teeth.
-Traditional tooth replacement methods only restored those parts of teeth visible above the gum line, but dental implants replace the vital root structure for a more natural looking and feeling result.
+Traditional tooth replacement methods only restored those parts of teeth visible above the gum line, but dental implants in Harris County replace the vital root structure for a more natural looking and feeling result.
 Whether patients are missing one tooth or a full arch, dental implants can be used to support a custom dental prosthetic that replaces teeth and completes smiles.
 Contact our team to find out more or schedule a dental implant consultation today.
 We welcome Hamilton residents as well as patients from LaGrange and other nearby communities.

 In case of more extensive tooth loss, we will likely recommend dental implant supported partials and dentures.
 Like their traditional counterparts, the implant-retained solutions combine replacement teeth supported by a gum-colored base.
 Rather than attaching the base with clasps to remaining healthy teeth or molding the base to create suction between the denture and gums, these prosthetics are supported by four to six strategically positioned dental implant posts.
 We offer both fixed and removable options to ensure ideal comfort for any patient.